 I rather not beat around the bush

-You get the picture and chances are, you've said one of these or some version of one of these in your past.
-Recognize that it's usually just a defense mechanism or avoidant behavior and let yourself push through it.
+You get the picture, and chances are, you've said one of these or some version in your past.
+Recognize that it's usually just a defense mechanism or avoidant behavior, and let yourself push through it.
 It can be as simple as making eye contact or forcing yourself to say hello.

 The Moral of This Post, Ask Questions